What does Matthew 7:21-23 mean?

-Here’s a scripture that worries some Christians:
+Here’s a scripture that frightens some people:

 Not everyone who says to me, “Lord, Lord,” will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, “Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?”
 Then I will tell them plainly, “I never knew you.
 Away from me, you evildoers!”
-(Matt 7:21-23)
+(Matthew 7:21-23)

-Confess “Jesus is Lord” and you’re saved, says Paul.
+Confess Jesus as Lord and you’re saved, says Paul.

 But you might not be, says Jesus.